 Shiraz covers the most popular mountains in Iran such as Drak, Babakohi, Jahl Makam, and Spzebushan mountain.
 It's worth mentioning that, the seasonal river flows through the northern part of the city and on into Maharloo Lake.

-Shiraz is the economic center of southern Iran.
+Shiraz is the economic centre of southern Iran.
 The city's economy depends on its local products including grapes, wood, cotton, and rice.
-As well as some industries such as cement, sugar, fertilizer, textile products, metal, and carpets.
+As well as some industries such as cement, sugar, fertiliser, textile products, metal, and carpets.

 Shiraz International Airport is the second most important airport in Iran after the Imam Khomeini International Airport and serves Shiraz’s residents and all the cities of Fars province.